-For tests performed where we have an agreed upon reimbursement rate or we are able to estimate the amount that will ultimately be realized at the time delivery of a patient report is complete, such as in the case of Medicare and certain other payers, we recognize the related revenue upon delivery of a patient report to the prescribing physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to realize.
+For tests performed where we have an agreed upon reimbursement rate or we are able to reasonably estimate the amount that will ultimately be realized at the time delivery of a patient report is complete, such as in the case of Medicare and certain other payers, we recognize the related revenue upon delivery of a patient report to the prescribing physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to realize.
 We determine the amount we expect to realize based on a per payer, per contract or agreement basis.
 In the first period in which revenue is accrued for a particular payer, there generally is a one-time increase in revenue.
-Upon ultimate collection, the amount received from Medicare and other payers where reimbursement was estimated is compared to previous estimates and the contractual allowance is adjusted accordingly.
-In situations where we cannot estimate the amount that will ultimately be collected, we recognize revenue upon the earlier of receipt of third-party notification of payment or when cash is received.
+Upon ultimate collection, the amount received from Medicare and other payers where reimbursement was estimated is compared to previous estimates and the amount accrued is adjusted accordingly.
+In situations where we cannot reasonably estimate the amount that will ultimately be collected, we recognize revenue upon the earlier of receipt of third-party notification of payment or when cash is received.
 We have little visibility as to when we will receive payment for our diagnostic tests, and we must appeal negative payment decisions, which delays collections.
 We may receive a large number of past payments from a payer all at once, which might cause a one-time increase in revenue.
 These factors have and will likely continue to result in fluctuations in our quarterly revenue.
 Should we recognize revenue from payers on an accrual basis and later determine the judgments underlying estimated reimbursement change, or were incorrect at the time we accrued such revenue, our financial results could be negatively impacted in future quarters.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
-You should not rely on our past results as an indication of our common stock would likely decline.
+You should not rely on our past results as an indication of our future performance.
+In addition, these fluctuations in revenue may make it difficult for us, research analysts and investors to accu